e6a5/word-of-the-day/README.md

  Definition: a strong feeling that something/somebody exists or is true; confidence that something/somebody is good or right

  Example: I admire his passionate belief in what he is doing.

+ ### fulfill /fʊlˈfɪl/ (verb)

+ Example: Fulfill your dreams with a new caarer.

+ Definition: fulfil something to do or achieve what was hoped for or expected.

+ ### dugout /ˈdʌɡaʊt/ (noun)

+ Definition: a shelter by the side of the football where a team's manager etc, can sit and watch the games.

+ ### acquire /əˈkwaɪər/ (verb)

+ Idiom: an acquire taste -> a thing that you don't like much at first but gradually learn to like.

+ Example: I'm trying to acquire a good knowledge of English.

+ Definition: acquire something to gain something by your own efforts, ability or behaviour

+ ### reveal /rɪˈviːl/ (verb)

+ Synonym: disclose

+ Example: The doctor did not reveal the true for him.

+ Definition: to make something known to somebody.

+ ### compensation /ˌkɑːmpenˈseɪʃn/ (noun)

+ Synonym: Salary

+ Example: Send your CV and current compensation to Executive Search Consultant.

+ Definition: money that an employee receives for doing their job